laurajanegraham/recreation_scaling/06_MENE_Models.md

 ![](06_MENE_Models_files/figure-markdown_github/var_relationships-6.png)

-Seems that it's population that is the strongest predictor at all resolutions, and that this effect increases with spatial resolution.
-LC diversity is second, with similar effect.
+Seems that it's population and proportion of non-built land covers that are the strongest predictor at all resolutions, and that this effect increases with spatial resolution.
+LC diversity is next, with similar effect.
+Note that population density and proportion of non-built land covers are highly correlated at all resolutions except for 50km and 100km.

 Statistical Models
 ------------------